siodb/siodb-rust-driver/README.md

 siodbu:/run/siodb/siodb.socket?identity_file=/home/siodb/.ssh/id_rsa
 ```

-The above example will connect you to the localhost with port number `50000`.
+The above examples will connect you to the localhost with port number `50000`.
 The driver will do the authentication with the Siodb user root and the identity file `/home/siodb/.ssh/id_rsa`.

 ### Options